Tabs4COVID/RoundTwo/README.md

 # ToDo
-#Fix Filepaths so we're not in /home/pi.
+- Fix Filepaths so we're not in /home/pi.
--Fix WifiConnect.
+- Fix WifiConnect.
 We really don't need to have it sleep, but I was lazy.
 This turned out much bigger than I had planned.
--Find a better way than `doComm` ("do command") and `doCommNoCheck`.
+- Find a better way than `doComm` ("do command") and `doCommNoCheck`.
 I feel like this should have a simple solution, but I've got a block.
--I HATE calling the uiautomator.
+- I HATE calling the uiautomator.
 It's not terrible that I'm "cheating" the way it gets parsed, but calling it takes FOREVER.
--Find a more effective way to confirm `chromeDone` and `accountsDone`.
+- Find a more effective way to confirm `chromeDone` and `accountsDone`.
 There's quite a bit that can be looked at in `adb shell settings list GLOBAL` that I haven't gotten to paying close attention to yet.
--seperate `accountsDone` into `accountsDone` and `tutorialDone` -Fix the bugginess between screens.
+- seperate `accountsDone` into `accountsDone` and `tutorialDone`
+- Fix the bugginess between screens.
--Create a method to include the option to have a different sign in account for each tablet. email1@domain.com, email2@domain.com..
+- Create a method to include the option to have a different sign in account for each tablet. email1@domain.com, email2@domain.com..
 This must be stored in a temp file in case we have to reboot.
--There's a bit more I can't remember at the moment..
+- There's a bit more I can't remember at the moment..